insolar/mainnet/README.md

 Insolar MainNet is the application that implements smart contracts logic for Insolar MainNet.

-This application works ontop of [Insolar Platform 1.0](https://github.com/insolar/insolar) and allows you to:
+This application works on top of [Insolar Platform 1.0](https://github.com/insolar/insolar) and allows you to:

 * Create Insolar Wallet